TalismanTarun/HotelBookingAnalysis/README.md

 ### (5) Creating new columns
 - Created new column `total_stay` by adding `stays_in_weekend_nights`+`stays_in_week_nights`.
 - Created new column `total_people` by adding `adults`+`children`+`babies`.

+## Exploratory Data Analysis
+- Used Heatmap to show the corelation between all the columns.
+- Used Scatterplot to check for any outliers and removing it.
+### Answering Business Questions
+1. Which Agent did most number of Booking?
+Agent 9
+2. Which room type is in most demand?
+Room type A
+3. Which room type generate the highest adr?
+Room type H
+4. Which meal type is most preffered?
+Bed and Breakfast
+5. What is percentage of bookings in each hotel?
+60% City Hotel 40% Resort Hotel
+6. What is the most common channel for booking hotel?
+TA/TO
+7. Which month is most busy for bookings?
+August
+8. Most number of guest from which country?
+Portugal
+9. How long people stay in hotel?
+Maximum people stay 3 days then at 2nd place we have 1 day.
+10. Which hotel has higher cancellation rate?
+City Hotel has higher cancellation rate 30%
+11. Which hotel has higher chance of repeated stay?
+Resort Hotel
+12. Does a longer waiting period causes cancellation of bookings?
+No
+13. Whether not getting the same room type as demand is main cause of cancellation for bookings?
+It is one of the cause but not the main cause.
+14. Does not alloting the same room as demanded affects adr?
+No
+15. Which types of customers mostly make bookings?
+Couples